This Maple Pecan Swirl Bread is a brioche filled with maple and pecans all swirled up and baked in a Bundt pan. Topped with maple glaze and pecans.

 We usually never want to repeat the same thing.

-Though I must admit I might make them this bread.
+Though I must admit I might make them this Maple Pecan Swirl Bread.

 Or at least some version of it. 😛